The Best Chef-Selected Ceramic Frying Pans

 Ceramic is probably as close as it’s going to get when reproducing the benefits of stainless while maintaining the non-stick performance.
 But it still doesn’t replace stainless steel cookware.

-One of the main reasons glass and ceramic are not widely used in the professional restaurant industry, besides cost, is the fact that when they are ridden hard, glass and ceramic tend to crack and break.
+One of the main reasons glass and ceramic are not widely used in the professional restaurant industry is the fact that when they are ridden hard, glass and ceramic tend to crack and break.
 While ceramic pans are not as at risk as ceramic knives would be, they are still a risk and are therefore not used.

 Top 5 Recommended Ceramic Frying Pans